tjingboem/CS7_Manual/doc/docs/invoke-environment-variables.md

 - MFDIR: Default directory for MIDI files.
 Used if no full path is given for MIDI files.
 Please note that MIDI files are sought in SSDIR and SFDIR as well.
 - CS_OMIT_LIBS: Allows defining a list of plugin libraries that should be skipped.
 Libraries can be separated with commas, and don't require the "lib" prefix.

-For more information about SFDIR, SSDIR, SADIR, MFDIR and INCDIR see Directories and files.

 The only mandatory environment variables are OPCODE7DIR and OPCODE7DIR64.
 It is very important to set them correctly, otherwise most of the opcodes will not be available.
-Make sure you set the path correctly depending on the precision of your binary. if you run csound on a command line without any arguments you should see some text like : Csound version 6.03.1 (double samples) May 10 2014.
-This text refers to the double precision version.
+Make sure you set the path correctly depending on the precision of your binary.

-CSSTRNGS and CS_LANG currently have very limited use since Csound has not yet been completely translated into other languages.

 Other environment variables which are not exclusive to Csound but which might be of importance are: